ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Display/RViz-Custom-Display.rst

    PLUGINLIB_EXPORT_CLASS(rviz_plugin_tutorial::PointDisplay, rviz_common::Display)

-* The logging is not strictly necessary.
+* The logging is not strictly necessary, but helps with debugging.
 * In order for RViz to find our plugin, we need this ``PLUGINLIB`` invocation in our code (as well as other things below)

 package.xml